-The House is required to act by March 31, 2003, to provide operating funds for its standing and select committees (except for Appropriations).
+House Rules required it to act by March 31, 2003, to provide operating funds for its standing and select committees (except for Appropriations).
 Temporary funding authority provided by House Rules was set to expire on that date.
 H.Res.
 148, an omnibus funding resolution, was introduced by Representative Robert W. Ney, the chairman of the House Administration Committee, on March 18, 2003.
 The resolution incorporates the amounts requested by each House committee into one resolution.
-No committee markup has yet been held on H.Res.
-148. On March 26, 2003, the House agreed by unanimous consent to H.Res.
+On March 26, 2003, the House agreed by unanimous consent to H.Res.
 163, providing a temporary funding extension until April 11, 2003.
-Action on H.Res.
-148, or perhaps another omnibus resolution, is expected by that date.
+On April 9, 2003, the House took up and approved by unanimous consent H.Res.
+185, extending that temporary authority up through May 9, 2003.
+On May 6, 2003, the House Administration Committee adopted an amendment in the nature of a substitute to H.Res.
+148, reducing by more than \$18 million the amounts requested by House Committees.
+H.Res.
+148, as amended, was reported (H.Rept.
+108-91) from the committee the same day by voice vote.
+A unanimous consent agreement in the House authorized the House to take up H.Res.
+148 at any time on May 7, 2003, and to consider the funding resolution, as amended, under the One-Hour Rule, with time equally divided and controlled by the chairman and ranking minority member of the House Administration Committee.